ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< /hint >}}

 ### Parcelable component
 Sometimes you need to pass `KClass<out Parcelable>` as the parcelable component.
+Besides, there could be no more than 1 parcelable subtype.
 {{< codeImg saveWithParcelableComponent.png >}}

 ## observe